If you asked most Newfie owners if their dog eats snow, you would probably get a unanimous response of yes.

 (*If you have a bird feeder in your yard or your neighbor has one, check to make sure that they aren’t dropping a lot of seed or other food in your yard.)

-Does Eating Snow Make Dogs Sick?
+Will It Make Dogs Sick?

-Some dogs may eat snow for the same reason that some dogs eat grass.
+A lot of dogs may eat snow for the same reason that some dogs eat grass.

 It’s always best to speak with your veterinarian in regards to your dog’s health and if eating snow is safe for them.